-Send a sincere thank you note; remember that your recommender took time from their busy life to do you a big favor.
+Send a sincere "thank you" note; remember that your recommender took time from their busy life to do you a big favor.

 Also, let your reference know when you hear about your application, whether or not you got the position or entry into the program.
-This will let the recommender feel like they are participating in your future, and will help her/him gauge future letters for you and other students.
+This will let the recommender feel like they are participating in your future, and will help them gauge future letters for you and other students.